 - The plant, and especially it’s roots are healthy and strong to begin with.

-- The pant is actively growing brand new roots.
+- The plant is actively growing brand new roots.

 - The roots have been cleaned of all old organic matter.